pdimov/blog/_posts/2020-05-13-variants-of-680-types.md

 [`mp11::mp_with_index`](https://www.boost.org/doc/libs/1_73_0/libs/mp11/doc/html/mp11.html#mp_with_indexni_f),
 which powers `variant2::visit`.
 It generates a switch of however many alternatives are requested (680 in our case), but did so 16 alternatives at a time, which meant 40+ switch statements.
-This, again for 200 types, [exceeded the ability](https://godbolt.org/z/u68FSf) of CE's version of g++.
+This, again for 200 types, often [exceeded the ability](https://godbolt.org/z/u68FSf) of CE's version of g++.

 I [changed](https://github.com/boostorg/mp11/commit/13c36a793c397c1fc75c4e4c5be10e1338680622)